How to Start Your Own LLC in Kentucky - Complete Guide

 Manager-Managed LLC

-4. File Articles of Organization with the Kentucky Secretary of State
+4. Complete Articles of Organization

 Information Required

-Kentucky Secretary of State Contact Information
+Contact Information of Kentucky Secretary of State

-Office of the Kentucky Secretary of State
+Office of the Secretary of State in Kentucky.

 700 Capital Avenue, Suite 152